LinkedIn Social Selling Index (SSI)

 All of these things will improve your LinkedIn SSI, setting you up for social selling success.

-Now that you’re personal LinkedIn account is dressed for the party, it’s time to step out onto the dance floor and start mingling.
+Now that your personal LinkedIn account is dressed for the party, it’s time to step out onto the dance floor and start mingling.
 Social selling should be part of your account-based marketing strategy.

 First, create your list of target prospect companies.
 Identify the decision-makers you need to connect with.
 Click the Follow button to get their updates in your feed.
 What do they post, what do they comment on, what questions do they ask?
 Find topics where you align, and join the conversation!